-We follow these 5 tenets for building resilient & healthy soils (learned from Farmer Gabe Brown’s work):
+Here at Wild Culture Farm we follow these 5 basic tenets for building resilient and healthy soils, as expressed by Farmer Gabe Brown.

 - Minimize mechanical and chemical disturbance.

 - Leave an “armor” on the soil surface (no bare or exposed soil).

 - Leave living roots in the ground as long as possible.

 - Integrate animals and insects into the system.

 Our priorities encourage biodiversity by tending and caring for our diversified ecosystems to maintain relationships of balance.

 With these principals in mind, we follow no-till methods, plant cover crops, house and grow for pollinators, plant native hedgerows, and are continually creating and dispersing compost to attend to our tilth for rich, fertile soil.
 By using these systems effectively and efficiently we expect to eliminate the need for outside inputs and when these systems become fluid, less labor is required.

 We sow a wide variety of plants (multicropping), change what is planted in one area from season to season (crop rotation), and plant multiple crops in close proximity to encourage plant diversity, reduce weeds, and diminish pest pressure (intercropping).
 By rotating what is planted where we’re ensuring that the soil has time to regenerate and maintain health over time, replenishing its micronutrients, microbes, and other vital components.